MaterializeInc/materialize/README.md

 ## For developers

-Materialize is written entirely in Rust.
+Materialize is primarily written in Rust.

 Developers can find docs at [doc/developer](doc/developer), and Rust API documentation is hosted at <https://dev.materialize.com/api/rust/>.
 The Materialize development roadmap is divided up into roughly month-long milestones, and [managed in GitHub](https://github.com/MaterializeInc/materialize/milestones?direction=asc&sort=due_date&state=open).